meltano/cloud-docs/docs/concepts.md

 >
 > All operations that perform compute require a deployed environment - including: ad-hoc job execution, EL pipelines, scheduled tasks, etc.

+## Meltano Cloud Runs

+A run within Meltano is an instance of a Meltano operation that performed some compute.
+If you execute any of the following CLI commands, that is considered a run:

+* invoke
+* elt
+* run
+* test

 ## Meltano Cloud Schedules

 Schedules within Meltano Cloud map directly to schedules defined in `meltano.yml`.
 However, in Meltano Cloud, each schedule starts off disabled by default, and each schedule is enabled or disabled on a per-Deployment basis.